Astor63/BL2-Mods/Moxxi Signature Elegance Skin Pack/ReadMe.md

 The idea is really very simple as it come from the *Santos*, a well know French jeweller watch.

 ![Moxxi Signature Elegance Gear ](https://imgur.com/h2lelSo.png "Don't worry guys... even if my screen capture show French text, my mods are in English")
 I reproduce the color from the golden screws inserted into a (silver) brushed steel bracelet, add the red from the little *Cartier* box...
-Et voilà!

 ![Moxxi Signature Elegance Gear ](https://imgur.com/zCJd7K0.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

+Et Voila!
 Here is the *Moxxi Signature Elegance Skin Pack*.

 ### Changelog:
 - v1.0.0, October 10, 2018